tonethar/IGME-230-Fall-2019/schedule.md

 ## <a id="finalsweek">Finals Week Meeting : Project 3 Presentations

-During finals week, we will meet as a group and look at everyone's final projects!
+During finals week on Thursday 12/12/2019 @ 7PM we will meet as a group and look at everyone's final projects!
-- Check SIS for your section's meeting time and location

 <hr>